 - Why words matter Ramp Up (ABC) (13/09/2011)

 I use my language mapping skills in outreach as well as research.
 In 2015 Linguistics Roadshow created a short online survey on Australian regional variation, as part of their schools outreach program.
 I created a map visualisation of the data, using CARTO.
 In the week it was launched the survey was picked up in The Age, The Guardian, BuzzFeed, and The ABC.
 Over 20,000 people participated in the survey, and maps like the one below have been viewed over 480,000 times.
 You can see all the results and maps here.
 Thanks to Rosey Billington and the Roadshow crew for the opportunity to work on this project.
-[Since 2016 I am a CARTO ambassador].
+[In 2016 I was a CARTO ambassador].